-If you are unable to edit or save files on your USB drive, it is likely that your device is locked in read-only mode.
-This article will introduce you to a few ways that you can unlock write protection on your USB key so that you may edit your documents as needed.
+If you are unable to edit or save files on your USB drive, SD card, or hard drive, it is likely that your device is locked in read-only mode.
+This article will introduce you to a few ways that you can unlock write protection.

 To remove the write protection, simply open your Start menu, and click on Run.
 Type in regedit and press Enter.
 This will open the registry editor.